MiSTer-devel/GBA_MiSTer/README.md

 Currently there are only few games known that produce glitches without sprite pixel limit:
 - Gunstar Super Heroes
 - Famicon Mini Series Vol21 - Vol30

+# 2x Resolution
+Improved rendering resolution for:
+- Affine background: "Mode7" games, typically racing games like Mario Kart
+- Affine sprites: games that scale or rotate sprites This rendering is experimental and can cause glitches, as not all game behavior can be supported.
+Those glitches can not be fixed without gamespecific hacks and therefore will not be fixed.
+Please don't add bugs in such cases.

 # Cartridge Hardware supported games
 - RTC: Pokemon Sapphire+Ruby+Emerald, Boktai 1+2+3, Sennen Kazoku, Rockman EXE 4.5